 Traditional acupuncturists believe that the underlying principle of treatment is that illness and pain occur when your body’s qi, or vital energy, is not able to flow freely.
 There can be many reasons for this: stress, whether emotional or physical; poor nutrition; infection; and injury are among the most common.
 By inserting ultra-fine sterile needles into specific acupuncture points, a traditional acupuncturist seeks to re-establish the free flow of qi to restore balance and trigger your body’s natural healing response.

 What can I expect at my first appointment?

-This will be a 90-minute consultation, during which I will ask you many questions about your current symptoms, your medical history, your sleep, appetite, digestion and emotional wellbeing etc. If you are a woman, we will also talk about your periods, pregnancies and issues related to hormones.
+During the Covid-19 pandemic, whenever possible the first 60 minute consultation is done online (via Zoom, FaceTime, Whatsapp, Messenger etc) so that we can see each other’s faces, unmasked.
+During the consultation, I will ask you many questions about your current symptoms, your medical history, your sleep, appetite, digestion and emotional wellbeing etc. If you are a woman, we will also talk about your periods, pregnancies and issues related to hormones.
 I make a diagnosis based on a complete picture of your health and lifestyle.
 I will take your pulse on both wrists, and will look at your tongue.

 How many treatments will I need?